Home » Slow Cooker Recipes » Crock Pot BBQ Pork Chops

 Instructions

-• In the bottom of a 5-quart (or larger) oval slow cooker, pour in barbecue sauce, apricot preserves and onion soup mix.
+• In the bottom of a 5-quart (or larger) slow cooker, pour in 18 ounce bottle BBQ sauce, 18 ounce jar apricot preserves and 1 packet onion soup mix.

 • Give the mixture a good stir.

-• Season both sides of each of the pork chops with garlic powder and gently rub it in.
+• Season both sides of each of the 4 bone-in pork chops with the garlic powder and gently rub it in.
 Place pork chops into the sauce in the slow cooker and, using a spoon, cover the chops with some of the sauce.

 • Cover and cook on low for 4-6 hours (until internal temperature reaches 145f degrees.)